pprogrammingg/zero2prod/CONTRIBUTING.md

   client instance is used - even if `Client::clone()` is used, because `clone()` in this case just creates) a pointer to the underlying client.

+## Timeouts and IO Operation

+- Any time performing an IO operation, always set a timeout!

 ## CD Pipeline

 - try to use bare minimum images as the runtime for code